By Ashok Prasad, Founder, Niyyam

 Investor B

-- Starts at age 25
+- Starts at 25

 - Invests ₹10,000/month

-Result at Age 60:
+Result at 60

-- Investor A: ~₹1 crore
+- Investor A → ~₹1 crore

-- Investor B: ~₹3.5 crore
+- Investor B → ~₹3.5 crore

-- Starting early creates massive wealth
+Starting early creates a massive advantage.

 Retirement Strategy for 2026 Investors

-Step-by-Step Plan:
+Step-by-Step Plan

-- Define retirement goal
+- Define your goal

 - Start SIP early

-- Maintain high equity in early years
+- Maintain higher equity initially

 - Gradually shift to debt

-- Increase investment annually
+- Increase investments annually

 - Rebalance regularly